nings-archive/soyaya_bot/README.md

 A simple telegram bot for USP's Saren house

 ## Getting Started
 You are recommended to run soyaya_bot with [docker](https://www.docker.com/get-docker), in which case docker will be the only dependency.
-Simply use the built in build and run scripts,
+Simply use the built-in build and run scripts,

     $ ./build.sh
     $ ./run.sh